jrdegbe/thamesthrive-api/docs/qa/major_os_competitors.md

-# What are major open-source  competitors to Tracardi?
+# What are major open-source  competitors to ThamesThrive?

-When it comes to open-source competitors in the customer data platform (CDP) space, there are a few notable options that provide similar functionality to Tracardi.
-Here are some major open-source competitors to Tracardi:
+When it comes to open-source competitors in the customer data platform (CDP) space, there are a few notable options that provide similar functionality to ThamesThrive.
+Here are some major open-source competitors to ThamesThrive:

 1. Apache Unomi: Apache Unomi is an open-source CDP that allows businesses to collect, store, and manage customer data.
    It provides personalization and segmentation capabilities to deliver tailored customer experiences.